Diamantina River: History

 The river is ephemeral but floods periodically following heavy rainfall events in the catchment.
 During the floods of 1940 the mailman, Harry Ding, completed his round using a motorboat and Cooper Creek was measured at around 27 mi wide.
 In 1950 flooding covered some 3000 sqmi, with the river described as a raging torrent 30 mi wide.

 In 1960, Ben Murray reported that in 1890 a massacre of about forty indigenous people took place at the Cooninghera Waterhole on the Diamantina River in South Australia.
-The killings were effected by colonial stockmen and pastoralists, apparently in reprisal for the murder of a station cook who had allegedly raped an indigenous female.
+He said the killings were carried out by colonial stockmen and pastoralists, apparently in reprisal for the murder of a station cook who had allegedly raped an indigenous female.

 Karuwali (also known as Garuwali, Dieri) is a language of far western Queensland.
 The Karuwali language region includes the landscape within the local government boundaries of the Diamantina Shire Council, including the localities of Betoota and Haddon Corner.